 Early old-age pension

 If you retire on an earnings-related pension before reaching the age of 65 years and your earnings-related pension is small, you can receive an early old-age pension from the national pension scheme.
-You can decide yourself whether to apply for the pension immediately when you retire on an earnings-related pension or when you reach the actual retirement age.
-If you apply for the national pension when you reach the actual retirement age, no early retirement reduction will be made to the pension.
+You can decide yourself whether to apply for the pension immediately when you retire on an earnings-related pension or at age 65.
+If you apply for the national pension when you reach the age of 65, no early retirement reduction will be made to the pension.

 The early old-age pension is permanently lower than the old-age pension that you would have received at age 65.
 Pension payments are reduced by 0.4% for each month they are brought forward.